gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Document how to use the DSL and plugin mechanism, include samples.

+### Open issues

+- Improve logging and error message feedback, given that we have better insight into what's happening.

 ## Story: New language and publication plugins use plugin rules mechanism to define tasks

 - Change the native language, jvm language and the publication plugins, to use this mechanism to define tasks from their models.